Timbuktu Manuscripts

-The manuscripts are written in Arabic and local languages like Songhay and Tamasheq.
+The manuscripts are predominantly written in Arabic in the Arabic script.
+Some manuscripts are written in African languages using Arabic script, which is known as Ajami; this includes, but is not limited to, Fula, Songhay, Tamasheq, Bambara, and Soninke languages.
 The dates of the manuscripts range between the late 13th and the early 20th centuries (i.e., from the Islamisation of the Mali Empire until the decline of traditional education in French Sudan).
 Their subject matter ranges from scholarly works to short letters.